-An interview with Kurt Stech, Microsoft’s GM
+An interview with Kurt Steck, Microsoft’s GM

 By Lauren Keyson and Sarah Grieco

-Kurt Stech, the general manager for Microsoft, was in midtown last month for the opening of Microsoft’s Reactor, a spacious, clean modern workplace for developers.
+Kurt Steck, the general manager for Microsoft, was in midtown last month for the opening of Microsoft’s Reactor, a spacious, clean modern workplace for developers.
 As the evangelist of audience and platform, he was there to develop Microsoft’s outreach efforts to enable the NY tech community to build their own things on top of their platforms.

 Microsoft’s developer experience (DX) involves a global set of programs for startups, seasoned developers, budding student developers, and ISV’s provide support and engage them in many different ways.
 They have developer evangelists who go out and specifically work with developers and help them figure out how to build on top of Microsoft technologies.
 Then they help them bring their own ideas to life — to the products and services that they build.

-Kurt Stech: We’re here to participate in other technical communities; not just run a Microsoft technical community.
+Kurt Steck: We’re here to participate in other technical communities; not just run a Microsoft technical community.
 Through technical content, technical expertise and facilities like Reactor, we’ll make our TE’s available to support developers, partners and customers who want to come in and get access to all of this.
 So, it’s office hours or through technical training programs like Hackfest in our facility.
 We also have subsidiaries around the world from Microsoft; there are teams in every location around the world where Microsoft has sales offices.

 Lauren Keyson: How did you get involved with Microsoft?